Tag Archives: Nature Activities

 So, why count birds in the first place, and why now?
 The Cornell Ornithology Lab, the Audubon Society and others use the information from the annual February count to track the health of various bird species over time and, in some cases, take steps to protect them.
 Mid-February has proven a good time to count, as it occurs just before the major Spring migrations.
 If you find you like counting, you can actually help year-round on various projects.

-Last year more than 17,400,00 individual birds were reported by more than 104,000 people.
+Last year 147,265 bird watchers from more than 100 countries documented 5,090 species–or nearly half the possible bird species in the world!
 This year you could be part of the Great Backyard Bird Count.

 Read about and see pictures of the 2010 Great Backyard Bird Count.